 - Physical Termite Barriers

-Termite barriers provide protection from potential termite infestations with available treatments and methods varying, depending on the type of foundations & construction materials.
-The main objective or any barrier treatment or “Termite Management System” is to prevent concealed termite entry into a structure.
+Termite barriers provide protection from potential termite infestations with available treatments and methods varying, depending on the type of foundations & construction methods or materials.
+The main objective of any barrier treatment or “Termite Management System” is to prevent concealed termite entry into a structure.

-RID Pest Control offer both pre-construction and post construction termite barrier options compliant with both Australian Standards (AS 3660) & Australian Building Code (BCA/NCC).
+RID Pest Control offer both pre-construction and post construction termite management options compliant with both Australian Standards (AS 3660.1 or 3660.2) & Australian Building Code (BCA/NCC).

 A chemical soil termite barrier involves applying a chemical liquid to the soil, either under a concrete slab or around the entire perimeter of slab edge or both.
 Recent changes to the applicable standards means that any area with limited access after construction must be ‘replenishable’ – therefore reticulation is more or less a required for the traditional method of ‘under slab sprays’ many builders were used to.